rikushoney/cosmic-conquistadors/README.md

 ├── README.md           # This file
 └── src                 # Project's source code
-    └── Invaders.java   # The "main" file which serves as the game's entry point
+    └── Invaders.java   # The "main" file which serves as the game's entry point └── Config.java     # Class used to load and save game options
 ```

 # How to use: